beeva-enriqueotero/beeva-poc-mapd/README.md

 *Notes*:
 - First execution of query 1 was much slower, 160s aprox.
 - In none of these cases `nvidia-smi` shows Volatile GPU-util > 0%
+- Tables are stored in ephemeral disk.
+So database could be lost after reboot.

 ### Additional comments
 - Many broken links in documentation